Ralph Stacey and the End of Managed Change

 Take a recent major announcement or strategic initiative: an AI strategy, a reorganisation, a new governance framework.
 Instead of asking “How is execution going?”, ask three questions.
 What conversations did this gesture actually trigger in the hallways, the private messages, the places where people say what they really think?
 How did those conversations differ from what was said in the formal meetings?
 And what does that gap tell you about the anxieties and power dynamics you are not addressing?

 The point is not to close the gap through better communications.
 The gap is the information.
 It tells you what the formal channels cannot: where the real anxiety lives, which power dynamics are shaping responses, and what is actually emerging from your “strategy.”
-Stacey’s argument is that transformation leadership begins not with a better plan but with a more honest reading of what is actually happening in the conversations that constitute your organisation.
+His argument is that transformation leadership begins not with a better plan but with a more honest reading of what is actually happening in the conversations that constitute your organisation.

 Further Reading